 If your knives are no longer sharp as they used to be despite the sharpening steel, this section will bring light into the darkness.
 Because the function of sharpening steels is often confused or not understood.

 The reason for this is very simple.
-The steel gets tired from constantly straightening (sharpening) over time until the cutting edge eventually becomes completely worn out and breaks off.
+The steel gets tired from constantly straightening (honing) over time until the cutting edge eventually becomes completely worn out and breaks off.
 When this happens, the knife is dull and has to be sharpened again.
 With freshly sharpened knives, the sharpening steel works again without problems and the knives become sharp again.

-3. Wrong grinding angle
+3. Wrong sharpening angle

 Each type of knife has different angles.
 The different angles depend on the respective areas of application.
 Kitchen knives usually have a cutting edge angle between 15-25 degrees and outdoor knives usually have a cutting edge angle between 30-40 degrees.